marcrowProject/Bramble/README.md

             -telnet

 ## :globe_with_meridians: Requirements
- At today date, this software works only on the bramble enivronment.
+ As of today, this software works only on the bramble enivronment.
-Maybe, in the future, it will be compatible with others devices powered by kali linux.
+It may become compatible with others devices powered by kali linux.

 ##  :thumbsup: Credits
  Fluxion